|This feature is only available in Google Analytics 360, part of Google Marketing Platform.

 The Display & Video 360 reports show Analytics metrics (such as Sessions and Bounce Rate) for both Click-through and View-through sessions attributed to your Display & Video 360 campaigns.
 Click-through sessions are those in which users clicked on your Display & Video 360 ad at some point before reaching your site, and View-through sessions are those in which users viewed your Display & Video 360 ads before going to your site.

 A different attribution model

-The Display & Video 360 reports use an attribution model called the CM Model (i.e., the Campaign Manager Model).
+The Display & Video 360 reports use an attribution model called the CM360 Model (i.e., the Campaign Manager 360 Model).
 Most other Analytics reports (such as the Source/Medium report) use a different attribution model; this model is called the GA Model in all Google Marketing Platform advertising product integration reports and dimensions.

-The CM Model attributes Analytics sessions to campaigns by considering Display & Video 360 only and ignoring all other channels driving traffic to your site.
+The CM360 Model attributes Analytics sessions to campaigns by considering Display & Video 360 only and ignoring all other channels driving traffic to your site.
 This means that an Analytics session will be mapped to a Display & Video 360 campaign if the user ever viewed (View-through) or clicked on (Click-through) your Display & Video 360 ad at any time within the lookback window before visiting your site.